-- price
+- price;

 - service delivery (including the ability to deliver services and products on an "as needed, where needed" basis);

 - health, safety, and environmental standards and practices;

 - service quality;

 - global talent retention;

 - understanding the geological characteristics of the hydrocarbon reservoir;

 - product quality;

 - warranty; and

 - technical proficiency.

 We conduct business worldwide in approximately 80 countries.
 The business operations of our divisions are organized around four primary geographic regions: North America, Latin America, Europe/Africa/CIS, and Middle East/Asia.
-In 2014, 2013, and 2012, based on the location of services provided and products sold, 51%, 49%, and 53% of our consolidated revenue was from the United States.
+In 2015, 2014, and 2013, based on the location of services provided and products sold, 44%, 51%, and 49% of our consolidated revenue was from the United States.
 No other country accounted for more than 10% of our consolidated revenue during these periods.

-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Environment and Results of Operations" and Note 3 to the consolidated financial statements for additional financial information about our geographic operations in the last three years.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Environment and Results of Operations" and Note 4 to the consolidated financial statements for additional financial information about our geographic operations in the last three years.
 Because the markets for our services and products are vast and cross numerous geographic lines, it is not practicable to provide a meaningful estimate of the total number of our competitors.
 The industries we serve are highly competitive, and we have many substantial competitors.
 Most of our services and products are marketed through our servicing and sales organizations.

-Operations in some countries may be adversely affected by unsettled political conditions, acts of terrorism, civil unrest, expropriation or other governmental actions, foreign currency exchange restrictions, and highly inflationary currencies, as well as other geopolitical factors.
+Operations in some countries may be adversely affected by unsettled political conditions, acts of terrorism, civil unrest, expropriation or other governmental actions, changes in foreign currency exchange rates, foreign currency exchange restrictions, and highly inflationary currencies, as well as other geopolitical factors.
 We believe the geographic diversification of our business activities reduces the risk that loss of operations in any one country, other than the United States, would significantly impact the conduct of our operations taken as a whole.